c-florist/formicarium/README.md

 1. World creation with parameters: Allow user to specify parameters (starting number of ants, starting number of food sources, number of obstacles, ant spawn rate, max food sources).

 ### Improvements
-1. Add a collision system with obstacles, i.e. boulders.
 1. Improve pheromone following system so it influences direction to specific food source instead of nearest one.
 1. Add `to_nest` pheromones.
 1. Visualise pheromone trails.